Updated September 2014

 Enhancing Student Education

 - 33 students from Crawford County are studying at KU Medical Center.

-- 91 high school students in Crawford County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
-These events were hosted by University of Kansas Area Health Education Centers.
+- 91 high school students in Crawford County participated in activities during the 2013-2014 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by University of Kansas Area Health Education Center.

 - Crawford County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.